From our Family Shareholders

 - Surface heat map of our WWTP (Waste Water Treatment Plant) to identify higher consumption in a week.

 New dewatering system for our WWTP

-The Taiping site WWTP (Waste Water Treatment Plant) had been using centrifugal decanter for the sludge dewatering process since 2011 and this contributed up to 5% of the total electricity consumption.
+The Taiping site WWTP (Waste Water Treatment Plant) had been using decanter centrifuge for the sludge dewatering process since 2011 and this contributed up to 5% of the total electricity consumption.
 EMIS identified it as a high energy consumer.
-To reduce our carbon footprint, we replaced this equipment by a Multi-Disc Screw Press (MDS: This new dewatering technology utilizes a central screw and a slowly oscillating multi-disk filter to gradually increase pressure on flocculated sludge to produce dry sludge cake).
+To reduce our carbon footprint, we replaced this equipment by a Multi-Disc Screw Press (MDS).
+This new dewatering technology utilizes a central screw and a slowly oscillating multi-disk filter to gradually increase pressure on flocculated sludge to produce dry sludge cake.

 Our manufacturing process requires both heating and cooling.
 Fish must be kept at low temperatures to maintain its quality.
 Further in the process, steam is needed to cook the main ingredients and sterilise the cans.

 A heat pump is a device that transfers heat energy from a source of heat to what is called a thermal reservoir.
 Heat pumps move thermal energy in the opposite direction of spontaneous heat transfer, by absorbing heat from a cold space and releasing it to a warmer one.

 This duality is perfectly represented by one old but disruptive thermodynamic concept: the refrigeration cycle.
 In our usual fish factory process, we were using energy to produce cooling and energy to produce steam.
 Our environment engineer conducted an energy audit of our manufacturing process and found a major opportunity: our largest fish preparation room is located just beside our boiler.
 Taking advantage of this situation, we installed a heat pump in between these 2 rooms, to supply cool air for the fish preparation area and hot water for our boiler feed water tank.